cloudmelon/golang-playbook/01 - DataTypes.md

 ## Working with Pointers

-Instead of hold the value of a variable directly, we're going to use pointer to hold up the location of location in memory
+Instead of hold the value of a variable directly, we're going to use pointer to hold up the address of a location in memory.
+You'll need to initialize the pointer firstly and then use asterix to deference the value as the follows :

+    ```
+    package main

+    import "fmt"

+    func main() {

+        var firstName *string = new(string)
+        *firstName = "Melon" //dereference the value
+        fmt.Println(*firstName)

+    }

+    ```

+The other way :

+    ```
+    package main

+    import "fmt"

+    func main() {

+        firstName := "Cloudmelon"

+        ptr := &firstName //
+        fmt.Println(ptr, *ptr)

+        firstName = "MSmelon"
+        fmt.Println(ptr, *ptr)

+        /*

+                Output :
+                0xc0000381f0 Cloudmelon
+                0xc0000381f0 MSmelon

+                The value that pointer was pointed to changed, whereas memory address doesn't change ( data stored there has been changed )

+        */
+    }

+    ```